 To offer new or additional features for our Services.

 To organize and run live events based on or featuring our games.
-Note that when you participate in live events your in-game actions and achievements, in-game username and your avatar will be visible to other event participants and to the public (for example on leaderboards displayed at the event and online).
+Note that when you participate in live events your in-game actions and achievements, in-game username and your avatar, team, and other components of your in-game profile will be visible to other event participants and to the public (for example on leaderboards displayed at the event and online).

 To carry out anti-fraud and anti-cheating measures and to ensure that you and other users are complying with our Terms of Service.

 To make legal or regulatory disclosures.